 Your financial advisor and the Conservancy’s gift planning professionals can help you determine whether income from a gift plan or withdrawals from your retirement account would most benefit your heirs.
 For more information contact one our gift planning experts at (877) 812-3698, at firstname.lastname@example.org or via this online form.

-How it Works:
+How it Works

-- After your lifetime, the residue of your plan passes to The Nature Conservancy tax-free.
-An extra step may be required to designate your 401(k); please contact our team for more details.
+- After your lifetime, the residue of your plan passes to The Nature Conservancy tax-free and to any other named heirs.

-Find out why our New York State Director named the Conservancy in his retirement plans.
+- Find out why our New York State Director named the Conservancy in his retirement plans.

-You can leave a legacy for nature.
+- You can leave a legacy for nature.
 Learn about our Legacy Club.